 We completed our planning tool and reviewed the information we held on the service.
 This included notifications we had received from the provider, about incidents that affect the health, safety and welfare of people supported by the service.
+We used the information the provider sent us in the provider information return.
+This is information providers are required to send us with key information about their service, what they do well, and improvements they plan to make.
+This information helps support our inspections.

 We checked to see if any information concerning the care and welfare of people supported by the service had been received.
-We also sought feedback from professionals who worked with the service and Healthwatch Blackpool.
-Healthwatch Blackpool is an independent consumer champion that gathers and represents the views of the public about health and social care services in England.
+We also sought feedback from Healthwatch Stockport.
+Healthwatch Stockport is an independent consumer champion that gathers and represents the views of the public about health and social care services in England.
 This helped us to gain a balanced overview of what people experienced using the service.